Share this article

 1. Retractable leashes

-Sounds obvious, we know, but this is a dog training essential.
-For puppies or newly adopted adult dogs, retractable leashes help you as their carer to remain in control and allow them to explore slowly.
+Sounds obvious, we know, but this is a common dog training essential.
+For puppies or newly adopted adult dogs, retractable leashes can allow them to explore slowly while you work on their recall.
 Similarly, if you know your doggo is triggered by other people or dogs, these leashes help to keep your pup near you.
+However, always be careful with retractable leashes, as they can malfunction, and can also cause injuries.

 2. Long leash